Building queries using JPA isn't difficult; however, we sometimes forget simple things that make a huge difference.

-- Depending on the JPA implementation we use and the heuristics of our application, the query cache may get exhausted.
-A new query may get built, compiled and cached each time we do use it with each new value/parameter.
-At a minimum, it won't be efficient and it may also lead to an unexpected OutOfMemoryError
+- Depending on the JPA implementation we use, and the heuristics of our application, the query cache may get exhausted.
+A new query may get built, compiled, and cached each time we use it with each new value/parameter.
+At a minimum, it won't be efficient, and it may also lead to an unexpected OutOfMemoryError.

 4. JPA Query Parameters

 Similar to JDBC prepared statement parameters, JPA specifies two different ways to write parameterized queries by using:

 We may use either positional or named parameters, but we must not mix them within the same query.

 Using positional parameters is one way to avoid the aforementioned issues listed earlier.

 Let's see how we would write such a query with the help of positional parameters:

 TypedQuery<Employee> query = em.createQuery( "SELECT e FROM Employee e WHERE e.empNumber = ?1", Employee.class); String empNumber = "A123"; Employee employee = query.setParameter(1, empNumber).getSingleResult();